seve-rin-g/flex-warmup/README.md

 ## Purpose

 I trained with Serchmaa Byamba for several years.
-Mongolian contortion artists require a standard, rigorous warmup for a practice that ensures progress and longevity.
+Mongolian contortion artists require a standard, rigorous warmup for a practice that can maximize progress while ensuring safety and longevity.
 I worked with Serchmaa to develop an easy-to-follow exercise program for students.

 ## Implementation